devmaaa/movieapp/README.md

 # movieapp
-this is the single page app, for search your favorite movies , and see description and other information about movie, from IMDB Database, using Jquery, and Axios
+this is thevery simple single page app, for search your favorite movies , and see description and other information about movies, from IMDB Database, using Jquery, and Axios